Multi-Phase Development along Raccoon River brings Upscale Living Accommodations

 Located directly across the street, the Nexus is a $27 million, four-story apartment building featuring 142 residential units that combine first-rate living accommodations with 3,324 square feet of street-level retail space on the northwest corner of the building.
 The Nexus provides an upscale apartment living environment with an emphasis on tenant amenities.
 A private gym, swimming pool, underground parking, outdoor summer kitchen, and adjacent fire pit are just a few of the features you’ll find at this high-end facility.

 Just east of the Nexus sits the $16 million Edge complex.
 This 90 unit, four-story workforce housing development includes many of the same amenities as the Nexus complex with the addition of an enclosed parking area on the first floor.
 This project was awarded $3 million in Community Development Block Grants (CDBG), requiring at least half of the units be reserved for tenants who make less than 80 percent of the area’s median income, which is approximately $40,000 for a one-person household.

-Both the Edge and Nexus feature green infrastructure improvements to manage stormwater on-site and treat it before it reaches municipal systems.
-Management of stormwater can help alleviate flooding and provides a chance for it to be cleaned and cooled before entering streams and lakes.
-Noteworthy green infrastructure aspects of the projects include a LiveWall planter wall system, significant use of permeable pavements, and rainwater harvesting tanks to repurpose rainwater for irrigation of community gardens.
+While the entire Gray’s Landing area is below the Raccoon River floodplain, it’s protected by an extensive levee system.
+However, both the Edge and Nexus feature green infrastructure improvements to manage and treat stormwater onsite before it reaches municipal systems.
+Proper management of stormwater can help alleviate flooding and provides a chance for the water to be cleaned and cooled before entering streams and lakes.
+Several noteworthy green infrastructure components were developed on the sites, including a Live Wall planter system, extensive use of permeable pavements to aid stormwater runoff, and multiple rainwater harvesting tanks to repurpose rainwater for irrigation of the community gardens.